-- In another bowl, melt butter and whisk in the sugar, buttermilk, sour cream, and vanilla.
+- In another bowl, melt butter and whisk in 1 cup sugar, buttermilk, sour cream, and vanilla.
 Add the liquid ingredients to the dry and mix until just combined.
 Set aside.

 - With an electric mixer, beat egg whites until soft peaks form.
 Fold into the batter until combined.

 - Spoon batter into cupcake liners (I like to use an ice cream scoop).

 - Mix the remaining 1/4 cup sugar and cinnamon together and sprinkle 1/2 teaspoon on the top of batter.
 Reserve remaining.

 - Bake for 15-18 minutes until toothpick comes out clean.
 (If you are baking mini and regular cupcakes, bake the mini ones first and then the regular.)
 Leave in tin for a couple minutes until able to remove onto rack.
 Cool completely before frosting.

 - In a mixing bowl, beat butter and cream cheese with an electric mixer on medium speed.
 Add the powdered sugar a little at a time and beat until smooth and creamy.
 Mix in the vanilla extract.

 - Place frosting in a piping bag fitted with an M1 tip.
 Swirl frosting on top of the each cupcake and then sprinkle the remaining cinnamon sugar mixture on top.